shoepaladin/statanomics/documentation/README.md

 # Documentation

 ## stnomics.ate
-**Average Treatment Effects models**, with an example in: ATE_Functions.ipynb. .
+**Average Treatment Effects models**, with examples in the [ATE example](https://github.com/shoepaladin/statanomics/blob/main/examples/ATE\%20Functions.ipynb).
 Each of these models use the same inputs, so I will go through the inputs once here.
 The outputs will vary across models, and I will detail each of these per model.

 *Inputs:*
 * data_est (pandas dataframe) - pandas dataframe name that contains the outcome, treatment indicator, and other features